ElenaKhlebnikova/um-vet-backend/README.md

 ## 👩‍⚕️ Features

-1. Storing appointments and comments in the MongoDB.
+1. Creating and fetching appointments and comments by preferred language.
-2. Ability to choose languages.
+2. Fetching static blogs  by preferred language.

 ## 📖What I have learnt
 1. Using Node.js and Express to create a backend API.
 2. How to handle request on the backend and store it in DB.
-3. How to use .env.
+3. How to work with env variables locally (.env files) and on deployment platform (Railway, Render)
 4. How to build simple models  for blogposts, comments, and doctors.
 5. How to integrate MongoDB with an Express API using Mongoose ORM.
-6. How to deploy to Netlify, Render and Railway.
+6. How to deploy to Render and Railway.
-7. How to use Postman to send requests to the API.
+7. How to use Postman to locally test APIs during development.